We have provided a list of the Frequently Asked Questions and the answers.

 Neighbourhood Plans enable communities to take the lead in producing part of the statutory development plan for the area.
 Crucially, unlike a parish plan, these neighbourhood plans must be used to determine planning applications in a neighbourhood area.
 This is where the flexibility of neighbourhood planning to adapt to time/resource considerations is important.
 Obviously, a simpler plan with few policies will have less resource implications than a more comprehensive and complex one.
 Possible sources of help should be identified e.g. the local authority through its duty to support.

 What Stage is the Wilmslow Neighbourhood Plan at?+

 The Neighbourhood Plan Group submitted the Plan to Cheshire East Council in early February 2019.
 This is known as the formal Regulation 15 submission.
-The next stage will be for Cheshire East Council to undertake a further formal consultation prior to a further draft being passed to the External Examiner for inspection.
+Cheshire East Council then went through a further formal consultation prior to a further draft being passed to the External Examiner for inspection.
 The Examiner has now considered that the Plan meets the statutory tests and has recommended amendments.
 The amended plan will now go to a referendum of Wilmslow residents on 10 October 2019.

 What are the Basic Conditions?+

 The Basic Conditions for Neighbourhood Plans are specified by law through the Regulations and are as follows.
 A Neighbourhood Plan must:

 - must be appropriate having regard to national policy